-- INDEX READS: Generating index reads in fastq format can be done using the CreateFastqForIndexReads option in Illumina bcl-convert OR by using ScaleBio provided samplesheets (see below) - Each ScaleBio 3L RNA v1.1 library has 384 unique i7/i5 index combinations.
-Using ScaleBio samplesheets users should expect 96 X 4 fastq files (384 R1, R2, I1 and I2).
-Operating on a large number of files is optimal for ScaleRna and will result in decreased runtimes.
-However, concatenation of these files into a single 4 file faste set is also acceptable as input in case users would like to store less files per run.
-Simply use "SampleID" column to contain only "ScaleRNA".
-Repeating names in the Sample_ID column is acceptable. - Premade samplesheets (located here: [docs/examples/fastq-generation] are included in the ScaleRna pipeline and can be used for FASTQ generation with bcl-convert.
+- INDEX READS: Generating index reads in fastq format can be done using the CreateFastqForIndexReads option in Illumina bcl-convert OR by using ScaleBio provided samplesheets (see below) - Each ScaleBio Quantum RNA library has 384 unique i7/i5 index combinations per index PCR reaction used in the workflow for fastq generation.
+Each index PCR reaction corresponds to a base-balanced pool of 4 sequences.
+Importantly, index1 (i7) is the full bead barcode for that molecule.
+For demultiplexing, we only use a portion of that because it allows for us to not explicitly supply the full bead barcode space in fastq generation.
+Using ScaleBio samplesheets users should expect 96 X 4 fastq files (384 R1, R2, I1 and I2) per index pcr library, a number that will vary depending on the configuration of the kit used.
+Operating on a large number of files is optimal for ScaleRna and will result in decreased runtimes relative to less files but the same amount of total reads. - Premade samplesheets (located here: [docs/examples/fastq-generation]) are included in the ScaleRna pipeline and can be used for FASTQ generation with bcl-convert.
 Using these will create the FASTQ files with names as shown below for a full ScaleBio run.
-The resulting files will have the libName prefix and PCR well position.
+The resulting files will have the name of the Index PCR used as a prefix and alias of the portion of the bead barcode used.

-ScaleRNA_1A_L001_R1_001.fastq.gz

-ScaleRNA_1A_L001_R2_001.fastq.gz

-ScaleRNA_1A_L001_I1_001.fastq.gz

 '''

-ScaleRNA_1A_L001_I2_001.fastq.gz
+QSR-1_1A_L001_R1_001.fastq.gz

+QSR-1_1A_L001_R2_001.fastq.gz

+QSR-1_1A_L001_I1_001.fastq.gz

+QSR-1_1A_L001_I2_001.fastq.gz

 '''

-When generating fastq for extended throughput (ET) plates, the same logic above applies with each ET plate yielding 96 X 4 fastq files (384 R1, R2, I1 and I2) per ET plate sequenced.
-The resulting files will have the libName prefix, adapter primer set (plate ID), PCR well position.
+• When generating fastq for multiple index PCR reactions, the same logic above applies with each index PCR yielding 96 X 4 fastq files (384 R1, R2, I1 and I2) per library sequenced.
+The resulting files will have the Index PCR prefix (adapter primer set) and partial bead barcode alias.

-''' ScaleRNA-AP1_1A_L001_R1_001.fastq.gz
+''' QSR-1_1A_L001_R1_001.fastq.gz

-ScaleRNA-AP1_1A_L001_R2_001.fastq.gz

-ScaleRNA-AP2_1A_L001_R1_001.fastq.gz

-ScaleRNA-AP2_1A_L001_R2_001.fastq.gz
+QSR-1_1A_L001_R2_001.fastq.gz

+QSR-2_1A_L001_R1_001.fastq.gz

+QSR-2_1A_L001_R2_001.fastq.gz

-ScaleRNA-AP2_1A_L001_I2_001.fastq.gz '''
+QSR-2_1A_L001_I2_001.fastq.gz '''